vulgo/ga-h97n-wifi-hackintosh/README/README-Intel-Graphics.md

 # Intel Graphics

-Up to 2 monitors should work.
-Please use the HDMI ports and report any issues or preferably solutions to problems encountered.
+Both HDMI ports should work.
+Please report any issues or solutions to problems encountered.

 #### Sources